Ayatelzook/Speaking-glove-for-deaf-and-dump/README.md

-# Gloves for Deaf and Mute - Project
+# Gloves for Deaf and dump - Project

 ## Overview

-This project involves a pair of smart gloves designed to assist individuals who are deaf and mute by converting hand gestures into voice messages.
+This project involves a pair of smart gloves designed to assist individuals who are deaf and dump by converting hand gestures into voice messages.
 The system uses various components to detect hand gestures and provide audio feedback through a speaker.
 The project utilizes an ADC to read analog values from sensors, an LCD to display messages, and a DFPlayer module for audio playback.

 ## Components Used